 Categories

 }

-For this simple task there is no much difference in output from the various Claude models.
+For this simple task there is not much difference in output from the various Claude models.
+I expect the differences will be more pronounced for complex tasks or those involving much larger context window.

-This concludes the three-part series on ABKB.
-I’ve covered everything from creating the knowledge base, testing it in the playground, to executing queries via CLI and SDK.
+With this, we conclude the three-part series on Amazon Bedrock Knowledge Base.
+I have covered everything from creating the knowledge base, testing it in the playground, to executing queries via CLI and SDK.
+Hopefully this gives a good overview of the processes involved and capabilities of this new service.

+Categories